DanielleMStevens/logseq/pages/A novel method to generate unmarked gene deletions in the intracellular 
pathogen Rhodococcus equi using 5-fluorocytosine conditional lethality.md

 	- [[cytosine deaminase]] (CD, EC 3.5.4.5) and uracil phosphoribosyltransferase (UPRT, EC 2.4.2.9) are enzymes involved in the pyrimidine salvage pathway, converting cytosine via uracil into dUMP
 	- cytotoxicity is largely exerted following UPRT mediated conversion of 5-FU into 5-ﬂuoro-dUMP,
 	- Heterologous expression of E. coli codA was shown to confer [[5-FC]] sensitivity to mammalian cells, ordinarily not producing CD
+	- A recent study on pyrimidine salvage in Streptomyces species indicated a lack of CD activity but sensitivity towards 5-FU
 - **Results**:
 - **Discussion**: